CreDiTivE/OOP/Bus/README.md

-Designing and using parametric classes, ways of bringing types.
+Designing and using parametric classes, ways of type conversion.